speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 Let's make the form a little bit better.
 We will add some validations to the form.
 After each of the validations, try submitting the form to see if the validation is successful.

+1. The "Account" field should be a `select` list if it isn't already
-1. The "Account" should default to the current user's default account.
+1. It should also default to the current user's default account.
 We don't have that information right now, so you can set the default value to "Default account"
+1. Also add a few other options like "Checking" and "Savings"
 1. The Recipient can't be empty.
 All of our usernames are at least four characters long.
-Validate this field
+Validate this field accordingly.
-1. The Amount must be positive, have only two decimal places, and be between $0.01 and $1000.00
+1. The Amount is also required, must be positive, have only two decimal places, and be between $0.01 and $1000.00
 1. The Reason can't be longer than 255 characters

 ### Account Settings: Add form